 This Rule 507 places no limit on the number of qualifying ROTs that may become SQTs; any applicant that is qualified as an ROT in good standing, and that satisfies the technological readiness and testing requirements described in subsection (b)(ii) below, shall be approved as an SQT.
 This Rule 507 places no limit on the number of member organizations that are converted to or may become RSQTOs.
 Any member organization in good standing, and that satisfies the RSQTO readiness and testing requirements described in this rule, shall be approved as an RSQTO.
 As many as five RSQTs at any time may be identified by and affiliated with an RSOTO.
 Each of the affiliated RSOTs must be qualified as an ROT and must be in good standing.
-However, based on system constraints, capacity restrictions or other factors relevant to the maintenance of a fair and orderly market, the Exchange [Board] may defer, for a period to be determined in the [Board]Exchange's discretion, approval of qualifying applications for SOT or RSOT status pending any action required to address the issue of concern to the Exchange[Board].
-The Exchange[Board] may not defer a determination of the approval of the application of any SQT or RSQT applicant or place any limitation(s) on access to the Exchange's electronic quoting and trading system on any SQT or RSQT applicant unless the basis for such limitation(s) or deferral have been objectively determined by the Exchange[Board], subject to Securities and Exchange Commission approval or effectiveness pursuant to a rule change filing under Section 19(b) of the Securities Exchange Act of 1934, as amended.
+However, based on system constraints, capacity restrictions or other factors relevant to the maintenance of a fair and orderly market, the Board of Directors or its designee ("Board/designee") may defer, for a period to be determined in the Board/designee's discretion, approval of qualifying applications for SQT or RSQT status pending any action required to address the issue of concern to the Board/designee.
+The Board/designee may not defer a determination of the approval of the application of any SQT or RSQT applicant or place any limitation(s) on access to the Exchange's electronic quoting and trading system on any SQT or RSQT applicant unless the basis for such limitation(s) or deferral have been objectively determined by the Board/designee, subject to Securities and Exchange Commission approval or effectiveness pursuant to a rule change filing under Section 19(b) of the Securities Exchange Act of 1934, as amended.
 The Exchange shall provide written notification to any SQT or RSQT applicant whose application is the subject of such limitation(s) or deferral, describing the objective basis for such limitation(s) or deferral.